micmejia/bible-dump/NKJV/Acts/Acts 22.md

 So I answered, 'Who are You, Lord?'
 And He said to me, 'I am Jesus of Nazareth, whom you are persecuting.'

 ###### 9
-"And those who were with me indeed saw the light [^a]and were afraid, but they did not hear the voice of Him who spoke to me.
+"And those who were with me indeed saw the light and were afraid, but they did not hear the voice of Him who spoke to me.

 ###### 10
 So I said, 'What shall I do, Lord?'
 And the Lord said to me, 'Arise and go into Damascus, and there you will be told all things which are appointed for you to do.'